-Who’s at risk and why haven’t I ever heard of this?
-There are over 60 causes of Adrenal Insufficiency, some are present at birth, others develop later, even those using long-term steroid inhalers for the treatment of asthma are at risk for (AI).
+Who’s at risk, and why haven’t I ever heard of this?
+There are over 60 causes of Adrenal Insufficiency.
+Some are present at birth, but others develop later.
+Even those using long-term steroid inhalers for the treatment of asthma are at risk for AI.
 A recent study predicts that over 6,000,000 cases in the USA alone are still undiagnosed.
-While more adults have AI than children it is still much more common than previously though.
+While more adults have AI than children, it is still much more common than previously though.

 What can you do?
-When you receive word that a student in your class has Adrenal Insufficiency ask the parent if there are any special instructions or things you need to do when their child is sick or injured.
+When you receive word that a student in your class has Adrenal Insufficiency, ask the parent if there are any special instructions or things you need to do when their child is sick or injured.
 Make sure to inform parents of any illnesses that are going around in the classroom.
 A “simple” stomach bug can cause an adrenal crisis and require injection and hospitalization.
-If your district allows you to administer injections get trained.
-If they don’t let you administer please advocate for your student and make sure someone on the school campus can administer the injection in an emergency.
-Don’t assume the paramedics will rush in and save the day, most likely they don’t have the ability to inject either.
+If your district allows you to administer injections, then get trained.
+If they don’t let you administer, then please advocate for your student, and make sure someone on the school campus can administer the injection in an emergency.
+Don’t assume the paramedics will rush in and save the day; most likely, they don’t have the ability to inject, either.

 What might you see in a child with Adrenal Insufficiency?
 Adrenal Insufficiency, like diabetes, affects each child differently, but there are many common symptoms: